hjson/hjson-go/README.md

 }
 ```

-If you prefer, you can also unmarshal to Go objects.
-The Go JSON package is
-used for this, so the same rules apply.
-Specifically for the "json" key in
-struct field tags.
+If you prefer, you can also unmarshal to Go structs (or marshal from Go structs).
+The Go JSON package is used for this, so the same rules apply.
+Specifically for the "json" key in struct field tags.

 ```go